Esukhia/teachingtibetan.com/docs/interaction/oral-overall.md

 <!-- div:right-panel -->

-> Can formulate very simple messages and personal online postings as a series of very short sentences about hobbies, likes/dislikes, etc., relying on the aid of a translation tool.
-Can use formulaic expressions and combinations of simple words/signs to post short positive and negative reactions to simple online postings and their embedded links and media, and can respond to further comments with standard expressions of thanks and apology.
+> Can interact in a simple way but communication is totally dependent on repetition at a slower rate, rephrasing and repair.
+Can ask and answer simple questions, initiate and respond to simple statements in areas of immediate need or on very familiar topics.

 <details>